stefanofiorentino/light_management/README.md

 A second goal is to give the ability to the users of the lib to extend the kind of managed objects.

 A third goad is the ability to serialize the content of the collection to be able to dump it to a storage location.

+# ATTENTION
+The git history will be broken several time.